 The CNSI Technology Incubator sits at the heart of the CNSI research community in Elings Hall.
-With financial support from the State of California through legislation AB2664, the Incubator has undergone a significant expansion.
-Up to 900 square feet of dedicated wet bench laboratory space and separate office space is available for lease by local technology-oriented start-ups.
+With financial support from the State of California through legislation AB2664, the Incubator has undergone a significant expansion to include 1,500 square feet of dedicated wet bench laboratory space and separate office space, available for lease by local technology-oriented start-ups.
 The incubator is in close proximity to the CNSI Shared Experimental Facilities, the Materials Characterization Facilities, as well as conference rooms and meeting spaces, further facilitating successful engagement and innovation.
 Incubator companies benefit from UCSB’s entrepreneurial mentorship and training ecosystem, and the vibrant research community of CNSI.

 - Bench space with electrical, air, vacuum, and nitrogen hookups